Helpful context:

 print(v1 == v2) # False - uses __eq__

-__repr__ is for developers (used in the REPL and debugging). __str__ is for users (used by print).
+__repr__ is for developers - what appears in the REPL and in error messages. __str__ is for end users - what print() shows.
+If you only implement one, implement __repr__.

-For classes that are mostly data containers, @dataclass eliminates boilerplate:
+For classes that are primarily data containers, @dataclass eliminates the __init__, __repr__, and __eq__ boilerplate:

 @dataclass